IdeasOnCanvas/AppReceiptValidator/README.md

 - [ASN1Decoder](https://github.com/filom/ASN1Decoder) package for decoding the PKCS#7 and ASN1 receipt components
 - [Swift-Crypto](https://github.com/apple/swift-crypto) for hash & signature verification, using the BoringSSL shims parts of it

+##### Alternative: StoreKit2
+Apple's Storekit2 can provide some of similar functionality, while offering different levels of control and has higher os requirements.

 ##### Alternative: Validation Server to Server
 An app can send its receipt file to a backend from where Apples receipt API can be called.
 See Resources.